Teresa of Avila, “Christ Has No Body” [Poetry for Easter]

 Emily Dickinson, “‘Hope’ is the thing with feathers” [Poetry for Easter]

 Each week during Eastertide I am posting a poem that helps me engage more meaningfully with Jesus' resurrection.
 Here is Emily Dickinson's poem "'Hope' is the thing with feathers."
-While Emily Dickinson was anything but an orthodox Christian, many of her poems, such as this one, capture the power of religious themes and the deeper …
+While Emily Dickinson was perhaps unique in her understanding of Christianity, many of her poems, such as this one, capture the power of religious themes and …

 T. S. Eliot, “East Coker” [Poetry for Easter]